Sunday, June 28, 2020

 Ants communicate using odors because their glands produce pheromones in different concentrations for different messages.

-If an ant stumbles upon its own pheromone trail, the insect will walk in a circle until it is completely exhausted, condemned to this fate its brethren will follow its trail.
-This phenomenon is called: ant-hill, the spiral of death, a carousel of death, or ant circles.
+If an ant stumbles upon its own pheromone trail, the insect will walk in a circle until it is completely exhausted; condemned to this fate, its brethren will follow its trail.
+This phenomenon is called an ant-hill, the spiral of death, a carousel of death, or ant circles.

 For the reason that ants communicate with smells, they cannot distinguish between a dead and a living ant.
-They understand the difference only when the dead begins to decompose.
+They understand the difference only when the dead begin to decompose.

-It is very interesting to observe how roving nomad ants move.
+It is very interesting to observe how roving nomadic ants move.
 They look like a living river flowing in a direction known only to them.
-Where they meet a large pool, they stick to each other to form a bridge and cross over.
+When they meet a large pool, they stick to each other to form a bridge and cross over.

 Such a column of nomads stretches on average up to one or two meters.
 When staying for the night, the queen, together with the larvae, remains in the center, and the remaining ants, clinging to each other with their paws, form a large ball, approximately one meter in diameter.

-If such a tiny insect as an ant can work so hard to survive both summer and winter, why would you call it a quit if you encounter problems in your life?
+If such a tiny insect as an ant can work so hard to survive both summer and winter, why would you call it quits if you encounter problems in your life?

 No comments: